gcovr/gcovr/doc/README.txt

 creates the documentation in the folder build/html.

+If you're using nox you can alos call:

+    nox -s doc

+This will install the reuirements in a virtual environment and run the make process.

 When updating for a new gcovr version, the screenshots will have to be regenerated.
 If you have wkhtmltopdf installed, run